Theogoun/Thesis/docs/Making the Model.md

 ## 1. Building the Frame

-To begin, a simple prototype bike frame was created using cylinders—each representing one of the six main parts of the frame.
+To begin, a simple prototype bike frame was created using cylinders, each representing one of the six main parts of the frame.
 These were aligned and measured by tracing over the example from the research paper referenced in the [Research](Research.md) section.

 ```{figure} ../Images/Modeling.png
 ---